 Describe the standards and procedures used to monitor activities carried out in furtherance of the plan and used to ensure long-term compliance with requirements of the programs involved, including minority business outreach and the comprehensive planning requirements

 The City continues to follow guidelines outlined in various sources provided by the HUD.
-The recipient of a subrecipient grant was monitored by the City on a quarterly basis to ensure that progress on the stated activity (health care services) continued.

 Program managers work with the City's grant administration consultants to reach-out to minority businesses for potential services.